SBB Ce 6/8 II: Main circuit

-Electric Regenerative Brake
+Electric regenerative brake

 The Ce 6/8 II locomotives were equipped with an electric regenerative brake, which fed the electrical energy of the traction motors acting as generators back into the overhead line during braking.
 Inductive shunts and brake chokes were used as additional elements in the circuit, while the resistive reversing pole shunts required during driving were not used in the braking circuit.

 To initiate electric braking, the tap changer first had to be decelerated to zero.
 The reversing switch could then be switched from "Forward" (V) to "Brake Forward" (BV), and the tap changer could be switched back on.